-Certain investment agreements require the companies to meet certain financial and non-financial covenants.
-At December 31, 2004 one of its portfolio investments was in violation of its loan covenants.
+Certain investment agreements require the portfolio companies to meet certain financial and non-financial covenants.
+At December 31, 2005 a few of Rand's portfolio investments were in violation of its loan covenants.
 Management of the Corporation is pursuing compliance and has considered this in determining the appropriateness of the carrying value of the investment.